snytex/recnet-login/README.md

 # Additional note
-I am not providing any help or updates for this, as I deprecated this a while ago and couldn't be bothered to finish it
+I am not providing any help or updates for this, as I deprecated this a while ago and couldn't be bothered to finish it This also means it isn't completely finished and won't work 100% of the time